Walking is one of the healthiest exercises.

 If you do need to look down, think of your eyes rolling down or your head releasing on top of the tip of your spine – so your whole head and neck isn’t pulling down.

-Keep a sense of the space all around you.
+Keep a sense of the space all around you, think of expanding your peripheral vision.

 Think of the ground- the earth giving you support.
 Sense the feet meeting the ground and the ground meeting your feet – allow the feet to roll spread, open and widen as they meet the ground